 - All meetings are advertised and open to the public and full Authority meetings are webcast.
 Agendas and papers are available on the Authority's website. - Information is published on the Authority's website as part of the publication scheme.
 Easy read/read speak/Welsh versions of documents are provided. - Public consultation arrangements are in place to invite the views of stakeholders prior to developing and implementing key changes.
-This includes consultation on the Improvement and Well-being Plan - The commitment to openness is also shown through: - completion of impact assessments for all key decisions; - the Complaints and Compliments Procedure which includes Authority reporting arrangements; - the Public Engagement and Consultation Strategy (presented to the July 2018 meeting of the Executive Panel); - engagement with Employee Representative Bodies; - membership of the North Wales Equality Group. - A variety of engagement methods are used including: - directed communication using social media, with accounts on Facebook and Twitter.
-Ability to sign up for email updates on specific issues via the website; - engagement with young people via the Phoenix programme and school visits; - community safety engagement with householders and businesses; - Positive Action events and attendance at park runs for firefighter recruitment; - attendance at open days/events for example the Eisteddfod; - quarterly bulletin on the website; - internal communications include the Weekly Brief and Y Fflam newsletter; - participation in the Local Resilience Forum's Warning and Informing Group including an agreement to retweet messages to reach a wider audience; - public media campaigns, led by the Community Safety Managers. - Partnership arrangements are in place to deliver certain outcomes.
-For example, Principal Officers attend the four local Public Services Boards and the Regional Partnership Board.
-They also participate in the Emergency Services Collaboration Board and undertake joint training and exercises. - The Service is a key member of Let's Get Moving North Wales whose collaborative aims are to support everyone in North Wales to move more, and by doing so support their physical and mental wellbeing.
+This includes consultation on the Improvement and Well-being Plan - The commitment to openness is also shown through: - completion of impact assessments for all key decisions; - the Complaints and Compliments Procedure which includes Authority reporting arrangements; - the Public Engagement and Consultation Strategy (presented to the July 2018 meeting of the Executive Panel); - engagement with Employee Representative Bodies; - membership of the North Wales Equality Group. - Audit Wales identified areas of good engagement activity but recognised a need to move to an integrated strategic approach to involvement.
+The full report can be accessed 2019-20 review of involvement and will be considered further as part of the annual performance assessment. - A variety of engagement methods are used including: - directed communication using social media, with accounts on Facebook and Twitter.
+Ability to sign up for email updates on specific issues via the website; - engagement with young people via the Phoenix programme, Fire cadets and school visits; - community safety engagement with householders and businesses; - Positive Action events and attendance at park runs for firefighter recruitment (currently on hold due to the Covid 19 pandemic); - attendance at open days/events (currently on hold due to the Covid 19 pandemic) for example the Eisteddfod; - internal communications include the Weekly Brief and Y Fflam newsletter: - participation in the Local Resilience Forum's Warning and Informing Group including an agreement to retweet messages to reach a wider audience; - public media campaigns, led by the Community Safety Managers. - Partnership arrangements are in place to deliver certain outcomes.
+For example, Principal Officers attend the four local Public Services Boards and the Regional Partnership Board. - Participation in the Emergency Services Collaboration Board and joint training and exercises undertaken,